DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 [Docker Tutorials](https://docs.docker.com/get-started/)

 Now follow the instructions here to use the duke robotics docker image.

-Note that you do not need to mount any code.
+**Note:** You do not need to mount any code.

 [Docker Intro](../docker/README.md)